LODD Seminar

 • who would receive the benefits if paid?

-Finally, we will discuss the most challenging topic of suicide, new pertinent PSOB provisions, and how it should be treated for honors purposes.
+Finally, we will discuss the most challenging topic of suicide, new PSOB provisions pertaining to suicide, and how it should be treated for honors purposes.

 We hope you will join us!